JemRF/RF-Documentation/pages/sgateway/sgw-maintenance..md

 {% include warning.html content="If it is not plugged in correctly, the Transceiver module can be damaged."%}

 Once all is reinstalled correctly, adjust the antenna (the white wire) to go as straight as possible up and to the far corner above the power connector, as shown below in T7.
-It is recommended to be a little to high and let the case lid push it down.
+It is recommended to be a little too high and let the case lid push it down.
 <img src="images/sgw-inside-close.jpg" width="425"/> T7\

 ### Power Up verification